cosmos/interchain-security/docs/info_for_validators.md

 ##  Key Assignment

 The key assignment feature enables validators to use different consensus keys for each consumer chain.
-The provider allows validators to submit an AssignConsumerKey transaction to the provider chain.
+The feature allows validators to submit an AssignConsumerKey transaction to the provider chain.
 Pseudocode for type:

 ```txt
 message MsgAssignConsumerKey {